NetComposer/nksip/doc/reference/sending_functions.md

 In case of 2xx response, the first returned value is allways `{subscription_id, SubscriptionId}`, even if the `meta` option is not used.

+If you activate the [nksip_refer plugin](../plugins/refer.md), NkSIP processes this information automatically.

 ### publish